open-resources/physics_bank/content/public/007.Energy/Conservation of Energy/dissipative_process/dissipative_process.md

     # define or load names/items/objects

-    # store phrases etc
+    # store title
-    data2["params"]["vars"]["title"] = "Isolated Systems"
+    data2["params"]["vars"]["title"] = "Dissipative Energy"

     # define useful variables/lists

     # create list of answers and shuffle
-    answers = ["A system is isolated if its center of mass is moving with constant velocity", "A system is isolated if energy isn't entering or leaving the system", "A system is isolated if all of the external forces on it are balanced", "A system is isolated if its total momentum is constant"] random.shuffle(answers)
+    answers = ["Dissipative processes are one where the total mechanical energy is not conserved.", "Irreversible processes are dissipative.", "Coherent deformations are dissipative.", "Incoherent deformations are dissipative", "If the total kinetic energy is not constant all the way through the interaction, the process is dissipative."] random.shuffle(answers)

-    # create ans_choices
+    # Create ans_choices
     total_choices = len(answers)
     ans_choices = ["ans{0}".format(i+1) for i in range(total_choices)]

     # define possible answers
     for i in range(total_choices):
         choice = ans_choices.pop(0)
         this_answer = answers.pop()
         data2["params"]["part1"][choice]["value"] = this_answer

-        if(this_answer == "A system is isolated if energy isn't entering or leaving the system"): data2["params"]["part1"][choice]["correct"] = False
+        if(this_answer == "Coherent deformations are dissipative." or this_answer == "If the total kinetic energy is not constant all the way through the interaction, the process is dissipative."): data2["params"]["part1"][choice]["correct"] = False
         else:
             data2["params"]["part1"][choice]["correct"] = True
     # Update the data object with a new dict
     data.update(data2)
   prepare: 'pass